 - Exact domain spoofs (.5%) - When an email is sent from a fraudulent domain that matches exactly to the spoofed brand’s domain.

 In this three-part blog series, we’ll dissect and explore DMARC; emphasize what it is and what it isn’t, highlight its benefits and debunk some of the exaggerations propagating as a result of increased awareness and savvy vendor messaging.

 Understanding the Acronyms – An Initial Overview of DMARC, SPF & DKIM

-DMARC builds on the existing Simple Mail Transfer Protocol (SPF) and DomainKeys Identified Message (DKIM) compliance.
+DMARC builds on the existing Simple Mail Transfer Protocol such as Sender Policy Framework (SPF) and DomainKeys Identified Mail (DKIM).